Bernini Self-Portrait at a Mature Age

 The three-quarters pose adopted by Bernini in this self-portrait is the mirror image of his Self-Portrait as a Young Man, even though his expression appears to have changed.
 While his face, now thinner, shows signs of aging, his hair is receding a little, there are some lines on his forehead, and he has faint rings under his eyes.
 Thus, ten years later, his expression is more composed.

 The present portrait was part of a gift made in 1911 by Baron Otto Messinger.
-Baron Messinger’s collection boasted, together with another self-portrait of Bernini, several portraits of the Chigi suggests that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.
+Baron Messinger’s collection boasted several portraits of the Chigi, with another self-portrait of Bernini, suggesting that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.